arpitmehrotra/angular-v15/README.md

-"# Repository on latest features in Angular"
+# Repository on latest features in Angular

+* Standalone Components